lruzicka/sphinx_asciidoc/README.rst

 Disclaimer
 ----------

-You can already use the software, but you shall take it as not fully developed, so there still may be problems and some features may not work properly or at all.
+You can freely use the software, but you should be aware that there might problems arise that would need your manual assistance to make the translation error free.
+Always check that the files have been properly converted before you publish your content.